Amela Lukač Zoranić: Bosniak Democratic Union (2010–2012)

-Serbia introduced the first direct elections for the country's national minority councils in 2010.
-The Bosniak Cultural Community contested the elections and won seventeen mandates, as opposed to thirteen for the Bosniak List led by Sulejman Ugljanin and five for the Bosniak Renaissance group of Rasim Ljajić.
-Lukač Zoranić was among the candidates elected on Zukorlić's list.
-The results were extremely contentious, and the legitimacy of the Bosniak Cultural Community's victory was contested by both the Serbian government and Ugljanin's party.
-The council's responsibilities were officially suspended soon after the election, although Zukorlić's group continued to oversee what it described as council meetings in defiance of the government's decision.
-Lukač Zoranić was appointed as chair of the breakaway council's committee on international co-operation.

-She was also a founding member of the Zukorlić-affiliated Bosniak Democratic Union (Bošnjačka demokratska zajednica, BDZ) in late 2010.
+Lukač Zoranić was a founding member of the Zukorlić-affiliated Bosniak Democratic Union (BDZ) in late 2010.
 The party contested the 2012 Serbian parliamentary election as part of the All Together (Sve Zajedno) coalition, and she received the sixth position on its electoral list.
-The list won a single seat, which was automatically assigned to the top-ranked candidate, BDZ leader Emir Elfić.
-Lukač also received the third position on the BDZ's list for the Novi Pazar city assembly in the concurrent 2012 Serbian local elections and was elected when the list won ten mandates.
+The list won a single seat, which was automatically assigned to its top-ranked candidate, BDZ leader Emir Elfić.
+Lukač Zoranić also received the third position on the BDZ's list for the Novi Pazar city assembly in the concurrent 2012 Serbian local elections and was elected when the list won ten mandates.